Cognitive Hierarchy in Day-to-day Network Flow Dynamics

-Strategic thinking behavior is the core component of our proposed modeling framework.
-As stemmed from the CH theory \citep{camerer2004cognitive}, our model assumes travelers know other travelers' strategic levels (represented by $q_k^h$).
-This assumption may seem unrealistic at first glance since individual travelers are unlikely to have explicit information about the distribution of strategic sophistication among other road users.
-However, it can be interpreted on several grounds: \begin{enumerate} \item Assuming knowing lower-step travelers' strategic levels serves as a simplified heuristic that represents the underlying cognitive processes travelers use to anticipate others' behavior.
-While individual travelers may not explicitly possess this information, our model captures the essence of strategic thinking \textit{in aggregate}.
-This approach is validated by the model's improved fit to observed data (see Section \ref{sec:virtual_experiment}), suggesting it effectively captures important aspects of real-world strategic behavior in transportation networks.
-Notably, even the 1-step model ($|K|=2$) provides considerable improvements while requiring only one additional parameter compared to traditional day-to-day models.
-The fact that a multi-class day-to-day model with additional parameters but without strategic prediction failed to reproduce the experimental data further supports that our model's success stems from its ability to capture strategic thinking, not merely from increased parameter flexibility. \item The $q_k^h$ values might be interpreted as aggregate \textit{beliefs} held by a class of travelers, rather than exact knowledge possessed by individuals.
-This aggregate approach allows us to model the overall effect of strategic thinking without making strong claims about individual cognition.
-The aggregate beliefs represented by $q_k^h$ can be seen as emergent properties of the system, arising from the collective experience of travelers over time, rather than explicit individual knowledge. \item Our modeling framework aligns with the ``theory of mind'' concept from cognitive psychology - the ability to attribute mental states and intentions to others \citep{lo2017adaptive}.
-In our transportation context, the strategic levels and associated beliefs represent simplified versions of travelers' theory of mind about other road users. \end{enumerate}
+Following the CH theory, travelers form beliefs about the distribution of lower-level types using normalized proportions $q_k^h$ rather than exact population distributions.
+We interpret the normalized proportions as a simplified heuristic representing the ``strength'' of underlying cognitive processes travelers use to anticipate others' behavior.
+These normalized proportions captures whether prediction tendencies are relatively stronger or weaker within the population.
+They might be viewed as aggregate \textit{beliefs} held by a class of travelers, rather than exact knowledge possessed by individuals.
+Furthermore, our day-to-day model operates at a macroscopic level with non-atomic users.
+At this aggregate level, the proportions can be viewed as emergent properties arising from collective behavior.
+Finally, our modeling framework aligns with the ``theory of mind'' concept from cognitive psychology --- the ability to attribute mental states and intentions to others \citep{lo2017adaptive}.
+In our transportation context, the strategic levels and associated beliefs represent a manifestation of travelers' theory of mind about other road users.